 - Don’t put too many fruits in a single paper bag.
-It may cause fruit rotting.
+It may cause fruit rot.

-- Roll up the top of the paper bags and keep them in room temperature between 55° F to 77°F.
+- Roll up the top of the paper bags and keep them at room temperature between 55° F to 77°F.

 - Check every one or two days to sort and pick the ripe tomatoes.